martinteuchler-crypto/evaluate-codex/README.md

 - `contracted_length` – compute the Lorentz contracted length for an object moving at relativistic speeds.
 - `light_time_earth_mars` – estimate light travel time between Earth and Mars including the Sun's gravitational delay.
-- `SolarSystemGUI` – interactive Tkinter visualization of the solar system with light-path calculations between planets.
+- Web-based solar system visualization – interactive browser view of the solar system with geometric and Shapiro-delay–corrected light-path calculations.
-  The GUI now shows both geometric and Shapiro-delay–corrected light paths and allows magnifying the effect with a slider.

 ## Installation